kaarinaaho/align_aoa/README.md

 ```

 ## Usage
-Data associated with this paper is available on OSF.
+Data associated with this paper is available <a href="https://osf.io/32jtv/">on OSF</a>.
 To use the functions and scripts in this repo, download the `assets` and `results` folders from OSF, and save them to the root directory.